tmhatton/MLinPractice/README.md

 - `-u` or `--url_num`: Count the number of URLs in the "urls" column of the data frame. (see code.feature_extraction/url_num.py)
 - `-p` or `--punc_num`: Count the number of punctutation characters in the "tweet" column of the data frame. (see code/feature_extraction/punc_num.py)
 - `--cap_letter`: Count the number of capital letters in the "tweet" column of the data frame. (see code/feature_extraction/cap_letter_num.py)
+- `--photos_num`: Count the number of photos in the "photos" column of the data frame. (see code/feature_extraction/photos_num.py)

 Moreover, the script support importing and exporting fitted feature extractors with the following optional arguments:
 - `-i` or `--import_file`: Load a configured and fitted feature extraction from the given pickle file.
 Ignore all parameters that configure the features to extract.